Approximate and Robust Bounded Job Start Scheduling for Royal Mail Delivery Offices: Dealing with Uncertainty

 \subsubsection{Rescheduling Strategy (Stage 2)}

 A rescheduling strategy transforms an initial schedule $\mathcal{S}$ for the nominal problem instance $I$ into a final schedule $\tilde{\mathcal{S}}$ for the perturbed instance $\tilde{I}$.
 To satisfy the requirement that schedule $\tilde{\mathcal{S}}$ should stay close to $\mathcal{S}$, we distinguish between binding and free optimization decisions similarly to \cite{Letsios2018}.
 Let $x_{j,s}$ and $y_{i,j}$ be binary variables specifying whether job $j\in\mathcal{J}$ begins at time slot $t\in\mathcal{D}$ and is executed by machine $i\in\mathcal{M}$, respectively.
-We consider rescheduling with restricted job start times and flexible job-to-machine assignments.
+Based on Royal Mail practices, we consider rescheduling with restricted job start times and flexible job-to-machine assignments.
 Definition~\ref{Def:Rescheduling} formalizes this fact with binding and free optimization decisions.